 - have worked in the business as an employee or director.

 - owned the shares for two years.

 - the company traded.

 - it must have traded within the last three years.

 In more detail

-There are a few important tests to make sure the shareholders qualify for Entrepreneurs’ Relief.
-The first £1 million of any shareholder gains if taxed at just 10%.
+There are a few important tests to make sure the shareholders qualify for Business Asset Disposal Relief (formerly Entrepreneurs’ Relief).
+The first £1 million of any shareholder gains is taxed at just 10%.
 So two shareholders will have that allowance each as will a husband and wife.

 The rules are: